cahyofendhi/MVVM-Kotlin/README.md

-# MVVM-Kotlin
-Sample android project using MVVM Design pattern with Data Binding,  Retrofit 2 and RxJava 2 using Kotlin
+Sample android project using MVVM Design pattern with Data Binding, Retrofit 2, RxJava 2 and Unit Test using Kotlin.
+This project equipped with test rest api using rest-assured plugin